-At NYU Langone’s Transplant Institute, we are dedicated to managing advanced lung diseases.
+At NYU Langone Transplant Institute, we are dedicated to managing advanced lung diseases.
 We offer patients and their families effective treatment options and provide excellent care through every stage of the lung transplantation process.
-Our teams of pre- and post-transplant experts collaborate closely to make your experience as comfortable as possible.
+We have the fastest lung transplant rates in the New York region, and our teams of pre- and posttransplantation experts collaborate closely to make your experience as comfortable as possible.

 Our doctors may recommend single or double lung transplantation for people with chronic, end-stage lung disease for whom maximum medical therapy offers no relief or when no effective therapy exists.
 People who have one of the following conditions may be candidates for lung transplantation: